Margareta Svensson

-Margareta Svensson Riggs (born Ulla Margareta Elisabeth Svensson; April 22, 1968 in Varberg) is a Swedish singer, pianist, songwriter, actress, voice teacher, vocal coach and television personality.
+Margareta Svensson Riggs (born Ulla Margareta Elisabeth Svensson; 22 April 1968) is a Swedish singer, pianist, songwriter, actress, voice teacher, vocal coach and television personality.

 Early life

 Already as a five-year-old, Svensson performed her first public performance at a Red Cross Christmas party, and soon thereafter she went with her mother, Inga-Lill Svensson, a registered nurse, to sing for the sick and elderly at the local hospital.
 With an extensive after-school music program and busy performing schedule, Svensson went on to study dance at Harvard University, and acting at Calle Flygare Teaterskola, Stockholm, Sweden, acting, musical theater, and film and television at Tisch School of the Arts, NYU.

 Career

 At 18, Svensson boarded Portuguese cruise ship MS Funchal as a singer-pianist and a headliner, and from there on she performed throughout Sweden and Europe.
 While playing Gothia Towers in Gothenburg, Frank Sinatra was performing next-door at Scandinavium.
 After the concert the Sinatra band came to see Svensson.
 Sinatra-drummer, Gregg Field, liked Svensson's original music and invited her to come to Los Angeles to record.